Music of the Trecento: Music sources

 Most of the manuscript sources of Trecento music are from late in the fourteenth or early in the 15th century: some time removed from the composition of the works themselves.
 The earliest substantial manuscript source of Trecento music is the Rossi Codex, which was compiled sometime between 1350 and 1370 and contains music from the earlier portion of the era.
 However, other small manuscript sources have been found that expand our knowledge of earlier Trecento repertories.
 These include the Mischiati fragments of Reggio Emilia, which contain several unique cacce.
 Other early sources contain sacred repertories.
 Two folios of Oxford Canon.
 Misc.
 112 preserve a motet by Marchetto da Padova.
 Further motets are found on the fragment at Venice, San Giorgio Maggiore.

 The source Perugia Bib.
 Univ.
 Inv.
 15755 N.F. was claimed to be from 1349 to 1354 according to its discoverers, but this date has been strongly disputed, and scholarly consensus is building that the manuscript is no earlier than other sources commonly dated to the 1390s.
 Still, this episode reflects the difficulties and uncertainties of dating all Trecento sources.

 Most of the later large sources stem from the area around Florence.
 Probably the oldest of the larger sources is the Panciatichi Codex (Florence, Biblioteca Nazionale Centrale di Firenze, Panciatichiano 26).
 The largest and most beautiful Trecento source is undoubtedly the brilliantly illuminated Squarcialupi Codex, compiled in the early 15th century, which, with 352 compositions (including 145 by Landini), is one of the largest music sources of the time from any region.
 The Reina Codex, "Pit."
 (Paris, Bibliothèque Nationale de France, ital.
 568), the London Codex (British Library, Add.
 Ms 29987), and the Lucca/Mancini Codex are the other largest legible sources of Trecento music.
-(The palimpsest, San Lorenzo 2211, discovered in the 1980s, has been the subject of much recent scholarship though it is largely illegible).
+The palimpsest, San Lorenzo 2211, discovered in the 1980s, has also been the subject of much scholarship though it is largely illegible.

+Scholarship before 2000 tended to regard the Ars subtilior sources Modena A and the Chantilly Codex, as well as the mass/motet manuscript Ivrea 115, as Italian copies of lost French sources and thus not particularly connected to Trecento music.
+This view has eroded in the twenty-first century and discussions of Trecento sources nearly always include at least some of these manuscripts.

 Substantial fragmentary manuscript sources from Padua, Cividale del Friuli, and from the area around Milan point to these areas as substantial areas of manuscript production as well.